JiachenRen/path-finder-swift/README.md

 # Path Finder
-Basic visualization of a path finder implemented using the principles of genetic mutation, process of meiosis and machine learning.
-Written in Swift by Jiachen Ren.
-MVC development convention is followed.
-Written in swift, transcribed from Java.
+Visualization of a path-finding algorithm that is based on the principles of genetic mutation and the process of meiosis.
+**Written in swift, but the source code was transcribed from Java.**

 # Controls
 * press 'r' to restart simulation.